wallytutor/medium-articles/src/notes/OpenFOAM/Particle-Flows.md

 ## Fundamental concepts

-- **Parcel** is a computational particle unit that may be composed of several particles which are all identical sharing a state, which include velocity, size, temperature, ...
-See [O'Rourke (2010)](https://doi.org/10.1016/j.ces.2010.08.032) for details.
+- **Parcel** is a computational particle unit that may be composed of several particles which are all identical sharing a state, which include velocity, size, temperature, etc. See [O'Rourke (2010)](https://doi.org/10.1016/j.ces.2010.08.032) for details.

 ## Incompressible isothermal